urbanhobbit/PolarizationSimulation-POSOP/user_manual.markdown

 ## Advanced Controls
 - Expand the "Advanced Controls" section in the sidebar.
-- Click "🧹 Clear Cache" to clear the app’s cache and refresh the simulation.
+- Click "🧹 Clear Cache" to clear the app's cache and refresh the simulation.

 ## Troubleshooting
 - **Excel Export Fails**: If the export fails, ensure `xlsxwriter` or `openpyxl` is installed: